 In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Floor coverings have not been moved.
 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.

-My physical inspection of the roof void area was restricted due to insulation material and stored items.
-As a result the roof void area was only viewed from areas where safe access was permitted via crawl boards, but was generally restricted to the area around the access hatch.
+My physical inspection of the roof void area was restricted due to insulation material and as a result the roof void area was only viewed from the access hatch.

-I was not able to inspect the sub floor area, as applicable.
+I was not able to inspect the sub floor area.